SBFspot/SBFspot/docker/README.md

 ## Caveats

 If your Inverters communicate with Bluetooth, you have to start the SBFspot container in the host network (Option --network host, see usage examples below).
 Thereby every device including Bluetooth devices are mapped to the container.
 The bad about this is, that every host-device is also accessible in the container.
-If someone knows a workaround or besser solution for this, then please let me know.
+If someone knows a workaround or better solution for this, then please let me know.

 # Volumes
 * /etc/sbfspot => directory for your configuration files